psoloway/puppetlabs-tomcat/README.md

 #####`$listener_ensure`

-Specifies whether to add or remove Listener XML element in configuration file.
-Valid values are 'true', 'false', 'present', and 'absent'.
-Defaults to 'present'.
+*Optional.* Specifies whether to add or remove Listener XML element in configuration file.
+Valid options: 'true', 'false', 'present', and 'absent'.
+Default: 'present'.

 #####`$class_name`

-Specifies the Java class name of the implementation to use, and maps to the className XML attribute of a Listener Element.
-Defaults to '[name]' passed in the define.
+Specifies the Java class name of the implementation to use.
+Maps to the className XML attribute of a Listener Element.

 #####`$parent_service`

 Specifies the Service element this Listener should be nested beneath.
 Only valid if `$parent_engine` or `$parent_host` is specified.
-Defaults to 'Catalina' if `$parent_host` or `$parent_engine` is specified.
+Default: 'Catalina', if `$parent_host` or `$parent_engine` is specified.

 #####`$parent_engine`

 Specifies which Engine element this Listener should be nested beneath.
-Needs to be the `name` attribute for the Engine.
+Valid options: a string containing the `name` attribute of the Engine.

 #####`$parent_host`

 Specifies which Host element this Listener should be nested beneath.
-Needs to be the `name` attribute for the Host.
+Valid options: a string containing the `name` attribute of the Host.

 #####`$additional_attributes`

-Specifies any additional attributes to add to the Listener.
-Should be a hash of the format 'attribute' => 'value'.
-This parameter is optional.
+*Optional.* Specifies any additional attributes to add to the Listener.
+Valid options: a hash of 'attribute' => 'value' pairs.

 #####`$attributes_to_remove`

-Specifies any attributes to remove from the Listener.
-Should be a hash of the format 'attribute' => 'value'.
-This parameter is optional.
+*Optional.* Specifies any attributes to remove from the Listener.
+Valid options: a hash of 'attribute' => 'value' pairs.

-####tomcat::config::server::realm

 #####`$catalina_base`

-Specifies the base directory for the Tomcat installation.
+*Optional.* Specifies the base directory for the Tomcat installation.
+Valid options: Specifies the Java class name of the Realm implementation to use.
+Maps to the [className](http://tomcat.apache.org/tomcat-8.0-doc/config/realm.html#Common_Attributes) XML attribute.

 #####`$class_name`

-Specifies the Java class name of the Realm implementation to use.
+*Optional.* Specifies the Java class name of the Realm implementation to use.
 Maps to the [className](http://tomcat.apache.org/tomcat-8.0-doc/config/realm.html#Common_Attributes) XML attribute.
-Defaults to '[name]' passed in the define.
+Valid options: the '[name]' passed in your define.

 #####`$realm_ensure`

-Specifies whether to add or remove this Realm element in the configuration file.
-Valid values are 'true', 'false', 'present', and 'absent'.
-Defaults to 'present'.
+*Optional.* Specifies whether to add or remove this Realm element in the configuration file.
+Valid options: 'true', 'false', 'present', and 'absent'.
+Default: 'present'.

 #####`$parent_service`

 Specifies the Service element this Realm element should be nested beneath.
-Defaults to 'Catalina'.
+Default: 'Catalina'.

 #####`$parent_engine`

-Specifies the Engine element this Realm should be nested beneath.
-Needs to be the `name` attribute for the desired Engine element.
-Defaults to 'Catalina'.
+*Optional.* Specifies the Engine element this Realm should be nested beneath.
+Valid options: a string containing the `name` attribute of the Engine.
+Default: 'Catalina'.

 #####`$parent_host`

-Specifies the Host element this Realm should be nested beneath.
-Needs to be the `name` attribute for the desired Host element.
-This parameter is optional.
+*Optional.* Specifies the Host element this Realm should be nested beneath.
+Valid options: a string containing the `name` attribute of the Host.

 #####`$parent_realm`

-Specifies the Realm element this Realm should be nested beneath.
-Needs to be the `className` attribute for the desired Realm element.
-This parameter is optional.
+*Optional.* Specifies the Realm element this Realm should be nested beneath.
+Valid options: a string containing the `className` attribute of the Realm element.

 #####`$additional_attributes`

-Specifies any additional attributes to add to the Realm element.
-Should be a hash of the format 'attribute' => 'value'.
-This parameter is optional.
+*Optional.* Specifies any additional attributes to add to the Realm element.
+Valid options: a hash of 'attribute' => 'value' pairs.

 #####`$attributes_to_remove`

-Specifies attributes to remove from the Realm element.
-Should be an array of attribute names.
-This parameter is optional.
+*Optional.* Specifies any attributes to remove from the Realm element.
+Valid options: an array of 'attribute' => 'value' pairs.

 ####tomcat::config::server::service